-If your child is ill, please call the school office at (608) 762-5131 before 8:30 a.m. each day your child is absent to report the reason for the absence.
+If your child is ill, please call the school office at (608) 762-5131 before 8:30 9:00 a.m. each day your child is absent to report the reason for the absence.
 The office is open at 7:30 am.
-Calls can be placed earlier and messages left on the answering machine.
+Calls can be placed earlier and messages left on school voicemail.
 Parents also have the option to submit an absence via Skyward, our student management system.